Jhackmeyer/Amazon_Vine_Analysis/README.md

 ## Overview

-Here, we examine amazon review data to identify possible bias amongst reviewers.
+Here, we examine amazon product review data to identify possible bias.

-Amazon Vine is a program by which manufacturers and publishers pay to have their products reviewed, and in turn the Amazon Vine members receive free products.
-We will look at the numbers to see if these reviews are biased and skewing the overall ratings of their products.
-The data set we are looking at here are for musical instruments.
+Amazon Vine is a program by which manufacturers and publishers pay to have their products reviewed, and in turn Amazon Vine members receive free products.
+We will look at the numbers to see if these reviews are biased, skewing the overall ratings of products.
+The data set we are looking at here is for musical instruments.

 ## Results

-First, we filtered down the dataset to only include common products and helpful reviews.
-This means reviews which earned over 20 votes and at least 50% ratio of helpful votes to total votes.
+First, we filter down the dataset to only include common products and helpful reviews.
+This means reviews which earned over 20 votes and at least a 50% ratio of helpful votes to total votes.
 The next step is to calculate total reviews, total 5-star reviews, and the percentage of total reviews which are paid vs. unpaid.
-We also calculated the totals of reviews, the 5-star reviews, and the 5-star percentages amongst each group, paid vs. unpaid.
+We also calculate the total reviews, the 5-star reviews, and the 5-star percentages amongst each group, paid vs. unpaid.

 The counts and percentages are shown here: